utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 # Requirements

-Within each criteria we have specific requirements relevant to the NEAR protocol.
+Within each criteria we have specific requirements relevant to the UNC protocol.

 ## Security

-NEAR protocol validators execute arbitrary Wasm code submitted by the participants of the network, much like e.g. web browsers execute untrusted JavaScript code.
+UNC protocol validators execute arbitrary Wasm code submitted by the participants of the network, much like e.g. web browsers execute untrusted JavaScript code.
 It is critical that the runtime executes Wasm code in its own isolated, sandboxed environment, satisfying at least the following
 requirements: